yahengsu/Twatch/README.md

 ## Introduction

 Twatch is a Twitch.tv chat bot made using Node.js.
-It takes advantage of the Twitch API to provide livestreamers with some useful functionalities, hopefully enchancing the viewer experience and creating a more enjoyable stream.
+It takes advantage of the Twitch API to provide livestreamers with some useful functionalities, hopefully enhancing the viewer experience and creating a more enjoyable stream.

 This project was simply an exploration into creating a functional Twitch.tv chatbot, and is not intended for serious use as a livestreaming tool.
 People looking for a good Twitch chat bot should take a look at alternatives such as [Nightbot](https://beta.nightbot.tv/) and [StreamElements](https://streamelements.com/).